miuliano1029/Synaptic-Density-Analysis/README.md

 This analysis is used to quantify the puncta density of a target of interest within an image.
 For synaptic densities, a chosen synaptic marker (VGLUT1, Bassoon, Homer) is quantified along a dendritic segment.
 This is for analysis of a single channel, not colocalization of two or more.

-1. Arrange channels + stack to .tif from .ims
+**1. Arrange channels + stack to .tif from .ims**
 This macro allows for initial processing of raw image files.
   - Starting image folder selection (no nesting, metadata files are allowed)
   - Output folder selection
   - Initial prompt allows to:
      - Identify the number of channels within the image
       - How many channels you would like in the final image
       - The file extension type (to isolate/limit file list to that type)
       - If a projection is needed (blank does not perform a projection)
    - Next prompt allows for:
        - Identification of signal in each channel (additional channels can be customized within the macro)
        - Reorganization of channels (if starting vs ending channels differs, it will by default list in chronological order)
    - Files will then open individually and process.
 NOTE: depending on the stack selection, a suffix will be added to the new images (MAX, MIN, AVG)
    - Excel file listing starting/ending channel information will also be saved in output

-2. ROI Selection
+**2. ROI Selection**
 This macro will open images and pompt for selection of an ROI (dendritic segment)
   - Starting image folder
   - Output folder for ROIs
   - Experiment Info Prompt
      - Experiment Title: To name/identify saved files
      - Pixel scale: to assign the correct scale
   - Channel Info Prompt
      - ROI Type: polygon is default, though freehand is particularly useful with a tablet or drawing pad
      - Number of channels within the starting images
      - Number of channels for final image (this is for a merged image.
 All channels will be extracted and saved as single channel files!)
   - Assigning Channel Colors: this allows for organization/identification of the single channel images saved
     - Channel color: this reorders the starting channels for your merged file as RGBC (2 channel file will select and order the channels labeled Red and Green, respectively) Make sure to select the appropriate color for each channel (though this can also be done manually after, using the single channel images)
   - Visualize in composite view: this allows you to set/limit which channels you are able to see when selecting an ROI